Romanchikus/aggregate/README.md

 ]
 ```
 ###As agent can make a mistake, we want to validate it.
-If user ask us why he paid so much for his subscription,
+If user asks us why he paid so much for his subscription,
 we need to validate price and kilobytes/seconds data sometimes.

-tip:

-when you subtract, you change only price column, we don't change other values for validation.
-so you will want to check current current price and used bytes alongside with created purchases

 to check is everything is correct by subscription id
 write an an API for it.
 True or False should be returned(valid/invalid)